12 Ways To Scale Your Business

 - Offer 1-on-1 coaching/training

-11. Build a Public Profile (because people care)
+11. Build a Public Image Because People Care

 In the age of the internet, it’s never been easier to establish a relationship with your customers.
-It baffles me how so many business owners still hide behind their laptops and never make an attempt at getting personal.[bctt tweet=”We don’t live in a B2B or B2C world.
-It’s P2P, people to people.”]
+It baffles us how so many business owners still hide behind their laptops and never make an attempt at getting persona!

 If you can remind your customers that behind every product and every pitch there are real people, they’ll be more likely buy.
 Share your experiences and tell your story.
 People appreciate authenticity.